top of page

 Present Perfect: The Achiever

 "On Monday we’ve had a technical issue but this week we resolved it and everything is running smoothly now. " This phrase is so wrong it gives me a headache.
 And if you are among those who don’t see an issue here, this is the right post for you.
 You seem confused about when to say what (did vs have done, had vs have had, went vs have gone), and that’s simply because you’ve never been taught the Difference in Use & Purpose of the various types of Past!
-Although spoke
+Although spoken Brit

 Future Continuous: The Progress Planner